Democrats and Republicans call Minneapolis DFL Party chairman's comments inflammatory

 Some Republicans said the words exemplified Democrats' push to defund the police.
 On Tuesday, Minnesota Republican Party Chairwoman Jennifer Carnahan said they demonstrated that "Democrats believe destruction is the pathway to change."

-Minnesota U.S. Rep. Tom Emmer also weighed in on Twitter, calling Hogan's statements "proof Democrats only care about advancing their radical agenda, not the safety of Americans."
+U.S. Rep. Tom Emmer, R-Minn., also weighed in on Twitter, calling Hogan's statements "proof Democrats only care about advancing their radical agenda, not the safety of Americans."

 Hogan said Wednesday night that "immense" amounts of praise have come in in response to the article.
 "All I'm trying to do is tell the story of what happened from the perspective of the people that were in the situation that the police were escalating," Hogan said.